KochLabCode/cMyBP-C-phosphorylation/README.md

 ## MAIN FOLDER:

-simulations.py
-Predictive simulations shown in Figure 3 and several supplementary figures.
+- simulations.py 	predictive simulations shown in Figure 3 and several supplementary figures.

-models_cMyBPC.py
-Contains the ODE systems used by simulations.py
+- models_cMyBPC.py 	Contains the ODE systems used by simulations.py

-functions_cMyBPC.py
-Contains various functions including for numerical integration of ODE systems and other functions for data analysis.
+- functions_cMyBPC.py	Contains various functions including for numerical integration of ODE systems and other functions for data analysis.

-model_comparisons_cMyBPC.py
-Reproduces comparison results between model simulations/fits and experimental data shown in Figures 2C and E, S2-S7, S9-S10 and S13-S15
+- model_comparisons_cMyBPC.py 	Reproduces comparison results between model simulations/fits and experimental data shown in Figures 2C and E, S2-S7, S9-S10 and S13-S15

-plot_experimental_data.py
-This file reproduces 1B and 3B based on the data in the subfolder "experimental data".
+- plot_experimental_data.py This file reproduces 1B and 3B based on the data in the subfolder "experimental data".

-FillBetween3d.py:
-Auxilliary function for line plots with shaded error bars.
+- FillBetween3d.py	Auxilliary function for line plots with shaded error bars.

 ## SUBFOLDERS: